October 10, 2018 1 Comment

 Cranes are a traditional motif frequently found in Japan; on textiles, decorative papers, bank notes and company brand marks.
 The Red-Crowned Crane pictured in the Chiyogami paper above symbolises luck and longevity throughout East Asia.
 In Japan, they are known as 'tanchōzuru' and are said to live for one thousand years, granting favours in return for sacrifices.

-Geometric shapes are also found in traditional Japanese decorative designs.
-They provide more complex patterns, suggesting movement - perhaps the waves of a choppy ocean, reminiscent of Hokusai's paintings.
-And for a bit of fun, I've chosen a sheet of Katazome-Shi paper for its cheerful bird-song design.
+Traditional Japanese decorative designs also include geometric shapes.
+They provide more complex patterns, often suggesting movement - perhaps the waves of a choppy ocean, reminiscent of Hokusai's paintings.
+And for a bit of fun, I've chosen a sheet of Katazome-Shi paper for its cheerful bird song design.

 Small sheets of Chiyogami are widely available but these are often only around 20cm square.
 Check out my Directory of Bookbinding Suppliers to find out where you can buy full sheets, as well as Japanese tools.

-It's true that Japanese papers are more expensive than others - now around £8.50 for a full sheet of Chiyogami - but their beauty and practical qualities make the spend worth it.
+It's true that Japanese papers are more expensive than others.
+They're now (2025) around £8.50 for a full sheet of Chiyogami - but their beauty and practical qualities make the spend worth it.
 Firstly, your books will look attractive and authentic.
 Secondly, the paper responds well to folding and is durable enough for regular handling.
+And thirdly, you'll love making books with them because they're just so beautiful!

-But if you're just learning to make Stab Stitch books, why not practice with whatever paper you already have to hand or can obtain cheaply, then treat yourself to some Chiyogami or Katazome-Shi when you're confident you know what you're doing?
+But if you're just starting out making Stab Stitch books, why not practice with whatever paper you already have to hand or can get your hands on cheaply.
+You could then treat yourself to some Chiyogami or Katazome-Shi when you're confident you know what you're doing.

 Each sheet of Chiyogami is large enough to make covers for three A5 landscape Japanese Stab Stitch books, or one A5 landscape and one A4 portrait book.
 There will be some paper leftover, which you can use to make corner pieces.
 The paper is long grain, in case you were wondering - don't forget to keep the grain direction of your materials running parallel to the spine of you book.